 The device works as a bi-directional gateway so it is also possible to send messages from PC applications to the NMEA 2000 network.
 That allows, for example, sending of AIS data from a PC USB receiver to a chart plotter, as well as control over the autopilot and the vessel's other equipment.
 It also supports using a PC as an 0183 to NMEA 2000 converter if you have some NMEA 0183 equipment connected to one of the other PC ports.

 Picture 1.
 Free PC navigation: free OpenCPN with free USA charts on free Linux

 The Device can be configured to work in one of the following operation modes:

 - 0183.
 In this mode, the Device performs conversion from NMEA 2000 (binary protocol) to NMEA 0183 (text based protocol) and vice versa.
 NMEA 0183 is a very old and very popular protocol supported by virtually all marine PC applications.
-Conversion from NMEA 2000 covers all significant data, including AIS.
+Conversion from NMEA 2000 covers all significant data, including AIS and autopilot.

 - N2K.
 Device sends all messages from NMEA 2000 to PC and vice versa in a binary form and is compatible with Coastal Explorer, Polar View, OpenSkipper and some other marine software.